Mother says 5th grader got gash in head during altercation with teacher

 The alleged altercation happened last week at Post Elementary School.
 Kiana Randolph said she got a call from the school nurse that her son had been injured in an altercation.

-When she got to school, she found her son's forehead busted open above his eyebrow.
+When she got to school, she found her son's forehead had an open wound above his eyebrow.
 The injury was concerning enough that 11-year-old Kamauri Williamson was airlifted to the Texas Medical Center for treatment.

 Randolph said she was told her son got into an altercation with a teacher over a juice box during lunch.